Tabithadejong/Test/README.md

 - The deployed Heroku terminal
 - Inserting wrong input for example string instead of numbers and visa versa
 - Checking the google sheet for updated scores
+- Having friends and family try the deployed version and commit their results

 ### Bugs